 - Flush your taps.
 If your taps have not been used for six or more hours, flush your taps before using or consuming water.
 Run your cool water tap for 30 seconds to two minutes before filling a glass to drink or using water for cooking.
 Instead of wasting the flushed water down the drain, catch it and use it to water your houseplants or garden!

 - Use cold water.
 Water from your hot water tap has the potential to contain more lead than cold water.
 If you need hot water for a beverage or cooking, use cold water from the tap and heat water on the stovetop or in the microwave.

 - Examine your plumbing.
-Lead pipes are a dull grey color and scratch easily, revealing a shiny surface.
+Lead pipes are a dull gray color and scratch easily, revealing a shiny surface.
 The best way to know what kind of plumbing and service lines you have in your home is to hire a licensed plumber.
-Remove any existing loose lead solder and debris from your piping and use only lead-free material when making repairs to your pipes.
-If your home is new or your pipes have recently been replaced, take the strainers off your faucets and flush the taps for 3 to 5 minutes each.
+Remove any existing loose lead solder and debris from your piping and use only lead-free materials when making repairs to your pipes.
+If your home is new or your pipes have recently been replaced, take the strainers off each faucet and flush the taps for 3 to 5 minutes each.

 - Go lead-free.
 Whenever replacing plumbing components in your home, look for lead-free products.